Tomorrow's

 the end of the growing season, the kenaf plant flowers.
 After blooming

 the flower drops off, leaving a seed pod behind.
-In almost all parts of
+In most parts of

 of frost free conditions to reach the point of germination.
 This means